stekaz/nf-schema/docs/configuration/configuration.md

 !!! example "This option does not affect `paramsHelp()`"

-Any string provided to this option will printed after the help message.
+Any string provided to this option will be printed after the help message.

 ```groovy
 validation.help.afterText = "Please cite the pipeline owners when using this pipeline" // default: ""